Why Does Cosmetic Surgery Cost So Much?

 4) Go Abroad

-There is no doubt about it, cosmetic surgery is expensive.
-But if you want to have cosmetic plastic surgery done, then you either need to save up for it or have a well-paying job that can fund it.
+There is no doubt about it, plastic surgery is expensive.
+But if you want to have it done, then you will either need to save up for it or have a well-paying job that can fund it.

 BOTOX